petrSchreiber/BetweenTheBubbles-tb/Conventions.md

 ### G

 #### gameZone
 A gameZone is one elemental square that constitute a world.
 Many gameZones are necessary to represent a world.
 All the game happens in gameZones.
 Outside gameZone is called the void.
+GameZones are constituted by tiles and contains items, characters..

+### I

+#### item
+An item is an object that can be seen while in-game in a gameZone.
+It is placed on a tile.

 ### L